 For example, if your Uromastyx falls from a high place or is accidentally stepped on, they may experience internal bleeding or damage to their organs that could lead to loss of appetite.

-Similarly, broken bones or other injuries can make it difficult for Uromastyx lizards to move around comfortably and access their food and water.
+Similarly, broken bones or other injuries can make it difficult for Uromastyx lizards to move around comfortably and access their

 In some cases, physical trauma may also cause stress and anxiety in Uromastyx lizards.
 This can further decrease their appetite and make them more susceptible to illness.

 Now that we know the different reasons why Uromastyx lizards may not be eating, how long can they go without

 The answer is that it depends.
 A healthy adult Uromastyx doesn’t mind eating every other day.
 Younger Uromastyx lizards below two years of age have a pretty voracious appetite, though, so they typically eat daily.